cycle/docs/docs/en/annotated/embeddings.md

 ```

 ## Querying
-You can query an embedded entity as your would do for any other relations:
+You can query an embedded entity like any other relations:

 ```php
 $select = $orm->getRepository(User::class)->select();